Teacher looking at sheets with visuals on them

 Preparing to teach

-Spoken words are only available for a brief moment.
-Information presented visually, using symbols, pictures or words, remain in place for as long as the student needs it.
-This gives students time to understand it and they can also refer back to the material when needed.
-Visual cues such as icons to indicate activities for writing, reading, group work etc can also help students to easily identify the tasks.
+When information is presented verbally, the words are only available for a brief moment.
+Information presented visually, using symbols, pictures or words, remains in place for as long as the student needs it.
+This gives students time to understand it and to refer back to the material when needed.

 Types of visual and/or written materials that can be used in classrooms include: